-- (i) The Designated Official, if the investigator is not the Designated Official; - (ii) the CEO, if the Designated Official is the Director of Operations of the Society; - (iii) the Chairperson of the Society, if the Designated Official is the CEO; or - (iv) the Executive Committee, if the Designated Official is the Chairperson of the Society.
+- (i) The Designated Official if the investigator is not the Designated Official. - (ii) the CEO, if the Designated Official is the VP, Organizational Effectiveness of the Society. - (iii) the Chairperson of the Society if the Designated Official is the CEO; or - (iv) the Executive Committee if the Designated Official is the Chairperson of the Society.